floresfreddy/js-communication-with-server/README.md

 - catch(callback) (you'll probably use this quite a bit, it handles errors)
 - finally(callback) (you'll use this sometimes, it always runs if it's chained onto a Promise)

+**Important! fetch() always returns a Promise.
+It does NOT return the response or any other value.
+So if you assign fetch() to a variable or provide fetch() as an argument to console.log(), you'll get a Promise object.**

 ```
 fetch(url)
   .then(function(response) {